How we enhance the children’s ward at North Devon District Hospital

-You can read more about the ward and the work we do here below.
+You can read more about the work we do at the Caroline Thorpe Children’s Ward in the tabs below.

-The whole room has been specially lined and painted, shelves have been fitted, beautiful artwork has been hung, there is a brand new sparkly bathroom and of course, there is a TV!!
-With Netflix’s too!!!
+The whole room has been specially lined and painted, shelves have been fitted, beautiful artwork has been hung, there is a brand new sparkly bathroom and of course, there is a TV (with Netflix too!!!)
 These improvements will really help families of children who need to stay in hospital longer than others.

 “Thank you so very much ‘Care for kids’ for the beautiful makeover of room 5 you funded on Caroline Thorpe.